Building Permits & Inspections: Commercial, Industrial, Institutional, Multi Family Residential Projects

 - Development Cost Charges (DCCs) - most construction developments undertaken in the City of Chilliwack will require the payment of substantial Development Cost Charges.

-- Paving Bond – industrial, commercial and some multi-family residential constructions may be required to deposit a paving bond;
+- Paving Bond – industrial, commercial and some multi-family residential construction projects may be required to deposit a paving bond;

 - Geotechnical Reports – construction on land that is subject to or is likely to be subject to flooding, mud flows, debris flows, debris torrents, erosion, land slip, rockfalls, subsidence or avalanche, may not be permitted unless a report is submitted by a Registered Professional geotechnical engineer certifying that the land may be safely used as intended;